caysonyin/cv_safety_sys/README.md

 - **WebcamPoseDetection** — MediaPipe-based, 33-keypoint human pose estimation with minimal, developer-friendly, and performance-optimized pipelines.
 - **object_protection** — YOLOv7-tiny powered detection, interactive object tracking, and an integrated safety monitor that cross-references pose landmarks with detected items.
+- **webapp** — A Flask-driven dashboard that streams the integrated monitor, surfaces analytics, and offers remote configuration controls.

 The current configuration treats **cups as the protected exhibit proxy** and flags a **tennis racket as the hazardous object**.
 All UI labels, filtering logic, and alerts align with this setup.